lokeshpal27/LinkedinJobAnalysis/README.md

 4. Clean the data using Python and Pandas
 5. Import the cleaned data to a SQL database
 6. Analyze the data using SQL queries
-7. Create visualizations and dashboards using Tableau
+7. Create visualizations and dashboards using Excel

 ## Future Work
 In the future, we plan to expand our analysis to include more job markets and identify job trends in other countries.
 We also plan to improve the data cleaning process to automate and make it more efficient.

-## Contributors
-- [Insert name of contributor]
-- [Insert name of contributor]
-- [Insert name of contributor]

-## Contact Information
-If you have any questions or feedback about our project, please contact us at [Insert email address or contact information]. v